mrkarstrom/mrkarstrom/README.md

 *   🚀  I've previously been working full time for 1.5 years at [EduTechSmart Global AB](https://edutechsmart.com)
     *   I've also contributed 1.5 years as intern at the amazing [Slowfashion website](https://slowfashion.se)
 *   🧠  I'm love to grow my skills daily in frameworks like React, SvelteKit, Svelte but also Vanilla JavaScript, PHP and Java!
-*   🤝  I'm currently for a job with the perfect fit
+*   🤝  I'm currently looking for a job with the perfect fit
 *   ✉️  You can contact me at [magnus@yesweb.se](mailto:magnus@yesweb.se)

 ### Skills